Multiple Mini Interviews (MMIs) - The Ultimate Guide

 - Problem solving

 Once you’ve listed these skills, find situations wherein you’ve had to employ them and reflect on them thoroughly.
-Some medical schools do prefer the STARR format in these cases but it is not compulsory that you use this particle reflective template.
+Some multiple mini interview (mmi) medical schools do prefer the STARR format in these cases but it is not compulsory that you use this particle reflective template.

-While it is impossible to guess what soft skill they may want to explore, having a list of examples that have challenged you in the last few years will give you some confidence as often, one example can be used to showcase multiple different skills.
+While it is impossible to guess what soft skill they may want to explore, a good multiple mini interview tip is to have a list of examples that have challenged you in the last few years will give you some confidence as often, one example can be used to showcase multiple different skills.

 Tactile Skills and Role-Playing

-However, if your university of choice does mention these style of stations, just remember that they will not ask you to employ skills that you shouldn’t normally have and use in your day to day life.
+However, if your university of choice does mention these multiple mini interview style stations, just remember that they will not ask you to employ skills that you shouldn’t normally have and use in your day to day life.
 As for role-playing, the assessor’s focus is typically on your communication skills as opposed to your acting abilities.
 Ensuring calm and effective communication is key in these stations.

 Ethical practice is a cornerstone of professionalism in the NHS.
 So it’s easy to see why medical (or dental) schools want to admit students who have a practiced understanding of common ethical principles.
 Some ethical principles, such as honesty, are transferable to various fields outside of medicine.
 Chances are that you have already had to show honesty or professionalism at some point in your academic journeys.
 However, there are some ethical principles that are more unique to medicine.